wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 # Azure Networking
+Azure networking provides the following services
+- **Connectivity services**: Connect Azure resources and on-premises resources using any or a combination of these networking services in Azure - Virtual Network (VNet), Virtual WAN, ExpressRoute, VPN Gateway, NAT Gateway, Azure DNS, Peering service, Azure Virtual Network Manager, Route Server, and Azure Bastion.
+- Application protection services: Protect your applications using any or a combination of these networking services in Azure - Load Balancer, Private Link, DDoS protection, Firewall, Network Security Groups, Web Application Firewall, and Virtual Network Endpoints.
+- **Application delivery services**: Deliver applications in the Azure network using any or a combination of these networking services in Azure - Azure Front Door Service, Traffic Manager, Application Gateway, Internet Analyzer, and Load Balancer.
+- **Network monitoring**: Monitor your network resources using any or a combination of these networking services in Azure - Network Watcher, ExpressRoute Monitor, Azure Monitor, or VNet Terminal Access Point (TAP).
 ## Azure DNS
 Host your Domain Name System (DNS) domain in Azure.
 Azure DNS is a hosting service for DNS domains that provides name resolution by using Microsoft Azure infrastructure.
 By hosting your domains in Azure, you can manage your DNS records by using the same credentials, APIs, tools, and billing as your other Azure services.
 You can't use Azure DNS to buy a domain name.
 For an annual fee, you can buy a domain name by using App Service domains or a third-party domain name registrar.
 Your domains then can be hosted in Azure DNS for record management.
 For more information, see Delegate a domain to Azure DNS.